jezze/fudge/README.md

 that falls outside of that will be automatically dispatched to the default registered callbacks.
 It is also possible to dispatch a message manually.

-## Building a cross compiler
+## Building the cross-compiler (crosstool-ng)

 In order to compile Fudge for x86 we need to have a cross-compiler.
-Building a cross-compiler can be a tedious task but luckily there is a tool called crosstool-ng that automates the entire process for you.
+Building a cross-compiler can be a tedious task but luckily there is a tool called crosstool-ng that automates the entire process for us.

-### Installing crosstools-ng

 Download and install crosstool-ng.
 The recommended version is 1.24.0.